oils-for-unix/oils/doc/ysh-tour.md

 ### Hello World Script

-You can also type commands into a file `hello.ysh`.
+You can also type commands into a file like `hello.ysh`.
 This is a complete YSH program, which is identical to a shell program:

     echo 'hello world'     # => hello world

 ### A Taste of YSH

-Unlike shell, YSH has `const` and `var` keywords:
+Unlike shell, YSH has `var` and `const` keywords:

-    const name = 'world'
-    echo "hello $name"     # => hello world
+    const name = 'world'   # const is rarer, used the top-level echo "hello $name"     # => hello world

 They take rich Python-like expressions on the right: